Vaccinations in adulthood

 The most important booster is the one for diphtheria-tetanus.
-It should be repeated every 20 years if under the age of 65 and every ten years in older people.
+The booster must be taken at the age of 25, 45 and 65, and thereafter every 10 years.
 You may have it more frequently, if necessary; for example, in the event of accidents.
 Vaccinations are available at health centres.

 In Finland, there is generally no need to have a polio booster vaccination if you are not travelling to risk areas or you will not be coming into contact with anyone arriving from a risk area.